max-kuk/max-kuk.github.io/content/posts/flight_price_prediction.md

 ---
 title: To buy or not to buy?
-(Dataset collection)
+(Part I)
 description:
 toc: true
 authors: